A downloadable mod

 ---

-The IPS-N Mitscher is not an official Lancer product; it is a third party work, and is not affiliated with Massif Press.
-The IPS-N Mitscher is published via the Lancer Third Party License.
+The IPS-N Mitscher and Steichen are not official Lancer products; they are third party work, and are not affiliated with Massif Press.
+The IPS-N Mitscher and Steichen are published via the Lancer Third Party License.

 Lancer is copyright Massif Press.